SFTMix: Elevating Language Model Instruction Tuning with Mixup Recipe: Introduction

 In addition, we conduct in-depth analyses across six directions to highlight SFTMix’s versatility and scalability in LLM instruction tuning.
-Our findings validate the importance of confidence-based data splitting for effective Mixup and demonstrate that Mixup works best as a regularization alongside NTP.
-Furthermore, we show that SFTMix integrates seamlessly with data selection methods, adapts well to compute-constrained scenarios, and scales effectively to broader applications.
+Our results validate the importance of confidence-based data splitting for effective Mixup and show that Mixup works best as a regularization alongside NTP.
+Moreover, we demonstrate that SFTMix integrates seamlessly with data selection~\citep{chen2024alpagasus, zhao2024long}, adapts well to compute-constrained scenarios~\citep{hu2022lora}, and scales effectively to broader applications~\citep{burns2024weaktostrong}.

-We summarize our contributions as follows: \begin{itemize}[noitemsep,topsep=0pt] \item We introduce SFTMix, a novel recipe to elevate LLM instruction tuning without relying on well-curated SFT datasets, by interpolating semantic regions of varying confidence levels and applying a Mixup-based regularization. \item We show that SFTMix outperforms the NTP baseline across various instruction-following and healthcare-specific SFT tasks, with consistent improvements across LLM families and SFT datasets of varying size and quality. \item Extensive analyses across six directions highlight SFTMix's compatibility with data selection, adaptability to compute-constrained scenarios, and scalability to broader applications. \end{itemize}
+We summarize our contributions as follows: \begin{itemize}[noitemsep,topsep=0pt] \item We introduce SFTMix, a novel recipe to elevate LLM instruction tuning without relying on well-curated SFT datasets, by interpolating semantic regions of varying confidence levels and applying a Mixup-based regularization. \item We show that SFTMix outperforms the NTP baseline across various instruction-following and healthcare-specific SFT tasks, with consistent improvements across LLM families and SFT datasets of varying sizes and qualities. \item Extensive analyses across six directions highlight that SFTMix is compatible with data selection, adaptable to compute-constrained scenarios, and scalable to broader applications. \end{itemize}